-Airline Flight Academy (AFA), flight training partner for a number of airline clients including Ryanair and Lauda, are continuing to accept applications for their B737 type-rating programme as an expression of interest for a future recruitment drive!
-Successful candidates will be paid a salary from day 1 of BASE TRAINING and will have the opportunity to fly for Europe’s largest airline!
+Airline Flight Academy (AFA), flight training partner for a number of airline clients including Ryanair, are continuing to accept applications for their B737 type-rating programme!
+Successful candidates will be trained to the highest standards and will get the opportunity to fly for Europe’s largest airline!

 BENEFITS OF THE CADET PROGRAMME